You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 I'm not accomplishing anything here.

-I am just all I'm doing is earning money.
+All I'm doing is earning money.

-Well the hell I can do that, doing anything else, and leave.
+Well, the hell I can do that doing anything else and leave.

-Uh, or you don't realize that the long-fought battle, and you may think we're losing ground.
+And you may think we're losing ground.

 Some people do.

-I do in in a lot of areas.
+I do in a lot of areas.

 But I do know what can happen.

-We had um we had a Reagan.
+We had a Reagan.

 There's not another one out there right now, but I know what can happen when one surfaces.